 Each awarded feasibility study will be 100% funded.

 The ITT will be structured following two approaches which are named:

 Based on the results of the studies awarded as result of the ITT, EDA and ESA plan to pursue follow-up demonstrations of the defined service concepts, with the goal of delivering sustainable services to the targeted user communities.
 The workshop will also support the consolidation of preliminary end-user needs and the detailed definition of the ITT scope.

 Participation is particularly encouraged from ESA and EDA (participating) Member States, users operating in both civilian and security environment (e.g. Ministries of Defence, first responder organizations), experts, service providers and technology providers who are involved in the CBRNE domain.
 Attendees should have an interest in exploiting space systems for providing fast and accurate response to CBRNE threats, increasing public situational awareness, enhancing prediction and early warning.

-ESA and EDA representatives will be available to answers questions on the upcoming ITT and to discuss other potential opportunities of collaboration.
+ESA and EDA representatives will be available to answers questions on the upcoming ITT and to discuss other potential collaboration opportunities.

 With the increased focus on threats caused by the raising of terrorism incidents, the European Defence Agency and the European Space Agency share a common interest in developing and bringing to exploitation services integrating space and other terrestrial technologies to effectively respond to CBRNE threats.

 CBRNE threats are, as space, global by nature.
 This is why a multi-national response is required.
 The ESA Integrated Application Promotion (IAP) as well as EDA have demonstrated successfully the implementation of multi-national programs.

 Particularly, EDA has developed through a number of activities core competence and technologies with the objective to strengthen European defence means to operate successfully and safely in the CBRNE environment.